 Historically, sources of low temperature geothermal, such as hot springs and co-produced fluids, were considered uneconomical for power generation.
-However, thanks to advances in organic Rankine cycle technology, these sources can now cost effectively generate fuel-free, emission-free power.
+However, thanks to advancements in Organic Rankine Cycle (ORC) technology, these sources can now cost effectively generate fuel-free, emission-free power.

 In many geothermal zones, such as New Zealand and Indonesia, the geothermal sources present can not support the development of large scale infrastructure.
 With ElectraTherm’s heat to power solutions these sources can now be utilized with compact ORC systems leaving a minimal footprint.

-Ideal applications have a water source that is easily accessible (i.e. spas) or has been drilled for another purpose (i.e. gas wells).
-All that is needed is connection to the grid anda heat exchanger between the source.
+Ideal applications have a water source that is easily accessible (i.e. hot springs) or has been drilled for another purpose (i.e. gas wells).
+All that is needed is connection to the grid and a heat exchanger between the source.

-ElectraTherm’s systems use these more abundant, lower temperature geothermal sources to generate up to 125 kWe of fuel-free, emission-free power.
+ElectraTherm’s systems use these more abundant, lower temperature geothermal sources to generate up to 150 kW of clean electricity.
 Taking advantage of micro-geothermal utilizes local resources for a reliable, clean baseload power supply.

 Factors That Make A Successful Application